parrotjs/parrotjs/README.md

 # => undefined
 ```

-Also you can delete different keys in one sentence:
+Note that you can delete different keys in one sentence:

 ```coffee
 parrot.local.clear 'one', 'foo'